Table of Contents

 - Can make some unfortunate noises when walking if they are wet

-Click here to read why so many people love these Birkenstocks.
+Click here to read why so many people love the black Gizeh Birkenstock sandals.

 If you are looking for the best walking shoes for traveling Europe, sneakers are often your best choice.
-Again, with a brand like Champion, you know you will be getting a good product.
+Again, with a brand like AKK, even though a lower cost one, you know you will be getting a good product.

 - Lightweight and breathable